eltevo/compare-kb/nfs.md

 Since the nfs server is a kernel module, the *host* must have the necessary packages for any docker to run an nfs server:

     # apt-get install nfs-server

+Also, containers mounting the nfs share must run with the --privileged flag otherwise mount.nfs will throw and Operation not permitted error.

 Then simply